 There are a large number of storage solutions that claim to offer the best performance in the market.
-But it’s easier to exaggerate one’s own performance than to objectively compare the performance of different storage systems.
-And for good reason: performance, when it relates to data storage, is understood in at least three dimensions, each one depending on the use case):
+It’s easy to exaggerate one’s own performance than to objectively compare the performance of different storage systems.
+And for good reason: performance, when it relates to data storage, is understood in at least three dimensions (each one depending on the use case):

 And what’s more: the highest price does not always ensure the best performance.
 Limitations appear quickly if the usage is too different from what the system was originally designed to do.

 More specifically, it’s a question of starting “small” and growing the storage cluster little by little instead of all at once, without migrating data, and by maintaining easy administration and linear performance at the same time.
-Using scalability as an important capacity criteria, Object Storage naturally appears as the ideal solution, because theoretically it has no limit.
+Using scalability as an important capacity criteria, object storage naturally appears as the ideal solution, because theoretically it has no limit.

-In reality though, the different implementations of Object Storage are not the same as the original promise of infinite scalability.
+In reality though, the different implementations of object storage are not the same as the original promise of infinite scalability.
 Often, when we increase the cluster size by adding new nodes, the platform has to move data to balance the load between different servers.
 A rebalancing operation, which can take several days or weeks, even entire months, significantly affects cluster performance and therefore data availability.

-Software-defined object storage technology developed by OpenIO does not require data redistribution during scaling.
-This is possible because we developed a technology to intelligently place data on the various cluster nodes, according to their status at time T. Most other Object Storage solutions, for simplicity, distribute the data in a purely algorithmic way, regardless of the platform status.
+OpenIO Object Storage does not require data redistribution during scaling.
+This is possible because we developed a technology to intelligently place data on the various cluster nodes, according to their status at time T. Most other object storage solutions, for simplicity, distribute the data in a purely algorithmic way, regardless of the platform status.

-Object storage is a good fit for these purposes because of its distributed design, which allows for data recovery parallelisation (provided sufficient CPU resources are available to avoid limiting performance).
+Object storage is a good fit also for these purposes because of its distributed design, which allows for data recovery parallelisation (provided sufficient CPU resources are available to avoid limiting performance).
 Moreover, the bandwidth’s relative performance depends on optimising the process to read data, as well as the management of the OS and caching mechanisms.

-The choice of storage media is also important: for example, one could use SSD flash drives in an Object Storage cluster to boost the distribution of frequently used data, and at the same time store other types of files on less expensive media - this is what we call data tiering.
+The choice of storage media is also important: for example, one could use SSD flash drives in an object storage cluster to boost the distribution of frequently used data, and at the same time store other types of files on less expensive media - this is what we call data tiering.
 Data tiering reduces costs and improves performance by positioning data on the storage device that best meets the needs of the user, taking into account the life cycle of a project, the age of the data and how frequently it’s accessed....

-Tiering uses storage policies and can also involve choosing between different data protection levels and different methods.
+Tiering uses storage policies and can also involve choosing between different data protection levels and methods.
 So for best performance, replication is sometimes preferred over erasure coding, which requires more time for calculations but in return provides more space: to obtain the equivalent of a triple replication, the overhead linked to erasure coding can go down to 1.25.

 Finally, let's talk about latency, which is probably the least understood aspect of performance.
 Latency is the time needed to access the first byte of a stored file, otherwise known as the Time to First Byte (TTFB).
 This criteria is predominant for small-sized files.
 It becomes insignificant as the size of the file grows, since the file download time across the network exceeds the access time to the first byte.